freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-reels.md

 <img src="score-reel-uvs-display.png" width="362" alt="Score Reel Display Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>

-Score reels are primarily used in EMs, so they are typically driven by the [Visual Scripting game logic engine](xref:uvs_index).
+Score reels are primarily used in EMs, so they are typically driven by [Visual Scripting](xref:uvs_index).
 As with every display, the first step is to define the display in the GLE component.

 Add a new display under *Displays* and set the same ID as you did in the display component.
 The *Width* and *Height* properties are ignored, since they are managed by the display component (contrarily to the other displays, where the size is given by the GLE).